rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 #### 2. Create OS X USB-Drive

-To create a working macOS Mojave installer boot drive, you will need the following:
+To create a working macOS Catalina installer boot drive, you will need the following:
 - An empty USB flash drive (minimum 8GB)
 - A device already running OS X with access to the App Store

 ##### a) Download OS X Installer

 - Open the Mac App Store on your device already running OS X
-- Download `Install macOS Mojave` application
+- Download `Install macOS Catalina` application
 - Close when it opens automatically

 ##### b) Create Installer